Start a Fencing and Barbed Wire Trading Business in Dubai

 Miscellaneous government charges | 1,000 to 2,000 |

 Warehouse space is available separately and is priced per square metre based on availability and lease term.
-Traders handling physical stock will need to factor in warehousing costs alongside their licence fees.
+Traders handling physical stock will need to factor in warehousing costs alongside their license fees.

 Compliance and Regulatory Requirements